Great Pyramid of Giza: Subsidiary pyramids

 On the southern end of the east side are four subsidiary pyramids The three that remain standing to almost full height are popularly known as the Queens' Pyramids (G1-a, G1-b and G1-c).
-The fourth, smaller satellite pyramid (G1-d), is so ruined that its existence was not suspected until the first course of stones and, later, the remains of the capstone were discovered during excavations in 1991–93.
+The fourth, smaller satellite pyramid (G1-d), is so ruined that its existence was not suspected until the first course of stones and, later, the remains of the capstone were discovered during excavations in 1991–1993.

 Boats

 Three boat-shaped pits are located east of the pyramid.
 They are large enough in size and shape to have held complete boats, though so shallow that any superstructure, if there ever was one, must have been removed or disassembled.

 Two additional boat pits, long and rectangular in shape, were found south of the pyramid, still covered with slabs of stone weighing up to 15 tons.

 The first of these was discovered in May 1954 by the Egyptian archaeologist Kamal el-Mallakh.
 Inside were 1,224 pieces of wood, the longest 23 m in length, the shortest 10 cm.
-These were entrusted to a boat builder, Haj Ahmed Yusuf, who worked out how the pieces fit together.
+These were entrusted to a boat builder, Haj Ahmed Yusuf, who worked out how the pieces fitted together.
 The entire process, including conservation and straightening of the warped wood, took fourteen years.
 The result is a cedar-wood boat 43.6 m long, its timbers held together by ropes, which was originally housed in the Giza Solar boat museum, a special boat-shaped, air-conditioned museum beside the pyramid.
 The boat is now in the Grand Egyptian Museum.

 During construction of this museum in the 1980s, the second sealed boat pit was discovered.
 It was left unopened until 2011 when excavation began on the boat.

 Pyramid town

-A notable construction flanking the Giza pyramid complex is a cyclopean stone wall, the Wall of the Crow.
-Mark Lehner discovered a worker's town outside of the wall, otherwise known as "The Lost City", dated by pottery styles, seal impressions and stratigraphy to have been constructed and occupied sometime during the reigns of Khafre (2520–2494 BC) and Menkaure (2490–2472 BC).
+Flanking the Giza pyramid complex is a cyclopean stone wall, the Wall of the Crow.
+Mark Lehner discovered a worker's town outside the wall, otherwise known as "The Lost City", dated by pottery styles, seal impressions and stratigraphy to have been constructed and occupied during the reigns of Khafre (2520–2494 BC) and Menkaure (2490–2472 BC).
 In the early 21st century, Lehner and his team made several discoveries, including what appears to have been a thriving port, suggesting the town and associated living quarters, which consisted of barracks called "galleries", may not have been for the pyramid workers after all, but rather for the soldiers and sailors who used the port.
 In light of this new discovery, as to where then the pyramid workers may have lived, Lehner suggested the alternative possibility they may have camped on the ramps he believes were used to construct the pyramids, or possibly at nearby quarries.